ZeanQin/zeanqin.github.io/content/articles/set-up-custom-domains-for-github-pages.md

 ---
-title: Point custom subdomain and root domain to Github pages
+title: Point custom subdomain and root domain to GitHub Pages
-excerpt: Steps I followed to point a custom root domain and a subdomain to GitHub pages
+excerpt: Steps I followed to point a custom root domain and a subdomain to GitHub Pages

 # Optional
 category: Frontend